-Step 5 – Once have access to bytecode and interface, all that is required is to create a provider with own mnemonic phrase and infura endpoint using the truffle-hdwallet-provider that was installed earlier.
+Step 5 – Once have access to the bytecode and interface, all that is required is to create a provider with own mnemonic phrase and infura endpoint using the truffle-hdwallet-provider that was installed earlier.
 Create a web3 instance and pass the provider as an argument.
 Finally, use the deploy method with bytecode as an argument to deploy the smart contract.

 Contract is deployed to 0x8716443863c87ee791C1ee15289e61503Ad4443c

 Now the contract is deployed on the network, its functionality can be tested using remix IDE or one can create an interface to interact with the smart contract on the network.